emilwest/stats_notes/README.md

 # Retrieve data from Polisen open API

-Returns a tibble of useful information from Swedish Police reports given a location and date information.
-More info here:
+Returns a tibble of useful information from Swedish Police reports given location, date or event.
+More info here about what you can do:
 <https://polisen.se/om-polisen/om-webbplatsen/oppna-data/api-over-polisens-handelser/>

 ``` r